Efficient Deep Learning with Decorrelated Backpropagation

 Data preprocessing consisted of the following steps.
 First, images were normalized by subtracting the means from the RGB-channels' values and dividing by their standard deviation.
 Next, images were rescaled to $256 \times 256$ and a $224 \times 224$ crop was taken from the center.
 We used no data augmentation, but shuffled the order of the data every epoch.

-All models and algorithms were implemented in PyTorch~\citep{NEURIPS2019_9015} and run on a compute cluster using Nvidia A100 GPUs and Intel Xeon Platinum 8360Y processors.
+All models and algorithms were implemented in PyTorch~\citep{NEURIPS2019_9015} and run on a compute cluster (Surf Snellius) using Nvidia A100 GPUs and Intel Xeon Platinum 8360Y processors.
 To initialize the weights of our models, we set $\vb{R}$ to the identity matrix and used He initialization~\citep{he2015delving} for $\vb{W}$.
-Models were trained for 50 epochs to minimize the categorical cross-entropy loss.
+Models were trained to minimize the categorical cross-entropy loss.
 Exploratory analysis revealed negligible performance difference as a function of batch size and a batch size of 256 was chosen.
 Instead of using the full batch of images in each decorrelation update step, we reduce the number of samples to 10\%.
 We empirically found this value to show negligible loss in performance, while significantly speeding up runtime.
 See Appendix~\ref{sec:sampling} for an analysis.
 The accuracy reported is the top-1 performance of the models.
 Reported wall-clock time was measured as the runtime of the training process, excluding performance testing.
 Total compute time used is estimated at 400 hours, which includes initial exploration, hyper-parameter search and running the large-scale experiments.

-Performance of DBP using either decorrelation ($\kappa=0$) or whitening ($\kappa=0.5$) was compared against regular backpropagation.
+For the $\kappa$ parameter, a value of 0.5 was chosen, balancing the covariance and variance constraints.
 For updating $\vb{W}$, we use the Adam optimizer~\citep{Kingma2014} with a learning rate of $\eta = 1.6 \cdot 10^{-4}$ and optimizer parameters $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
 We added a small value of $10^{-8}$ to the denominator of the updates for numerical stability.
 The decorrelation matrix $\vb{R}$ is updated with stochastic gradient descent using a learning rate of $\epsilon = 10^{-5}$.
 To ensure a fair comparison between algorithms, we made sure that all algorithms attained their highest convergence speed by performing a two-dimensional grid search over the BP ($\eta$) and decorrelation ($\epsilon$) learning rates.
-See Section~\ref{sec:grid} for the grid-search results.
+See Appendix~\ref{sec:grid} for the grid search results on the ResNet18 model.